-Toys are important to your rabbits' health and happiness as they encourage your pets to perform natural behaviours such as digging, jumping, chewing and chin rubbing.
-Remember, rabbits are unique and will enjoy different toys, however, popular choices include shredded paper, cardboard box houses with holes cut into them, tunnels, and also mirrors which can alleviate loneliness, at least temporarily.
-Providing objects that encourage digging or throwing, can make wonderful toys for rabbits.
+Toys are important to your rabbits' health and happiness, as they encourage your pets to perform natural behaviours such as digging, jumping, chewing and chin rubbing.
 Always make sure that there are no small parts that your rabbit could swallow, and ensure that all materials are non-toxic with smooth edges.

 - Paper - shredded newspaper, paper bags with the handles removed and telephone directories (with the glossy covers removed).
-Wrap your rabbits' favourite food in brown paper to unwrap!
+Wrap your rabbits' favourite food in brown paper for them to unwrap!

 - Cardboard - boxes with holes cut into them make great hiding places.
 Tubes can be stuffed with hay and healthy treats as part of their daily ration.

-- Tunnels - plastic and fabric tunnels can be purchased commercially.
-Create tunnels from cardboard boxes/tubes and large ceramic pipes (with a wide diameter).
+- Tunnels - buy plastic and fabric tunnels or create tunnels from cardboard boxes or tubes and large ceramic pipes (with a wide diameter).

-- Mirrors - where rabbits have to be kept singly, a mirror may offer some comfort, particularly for females.
-However, the effects can be quite short-lived so it's only recommended for use temporarily to alleviate loneliness.
-If providing mirrors, ensure they're securely fastened to avoid injury.
+- Mirrors - if your rabbit lives on their own, a mirror may offer some comfort, particularly for females.
+However, the effects can be quite short-lived, so it's only recommended as a temporary measure to alleviate loneliness.
+If you give your rabbit a mirror, make sure it's securely fastened to avoid injury.

-- Places to mark territory - ensure there are objects or areas within rabbits' home where they can mark their territory using chin secretions, urine and droppings.
+- Places to mark their territory - make sure there are objects or areas within your rabbits' home where they can mark their territory using chin secretions, urine and droppings.